alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 Finally, for tradition's sake: this post is not a puzzle.

 (Just kidding, it is.
 Yes, really.
+I promise it's short.
 If something seems sketchy, look at the remainder.
 You'll need more numbers to get the answer, and here they are:
 -10, 5, -10, -3, 9, -1, -3.)